Webstrates/webstrates.github.io/_posts/2017-07-24-server-config.md

 ```

 The above example provides the user with GitHub username _cklokmose_ permissions to read and write (`rw`), while users who are not logged in (`anonymous`) only have read (`r`) access.
+For more information on the usage of permissions, see [Permissions](/userguide/api/permissions.html).

 ### Default permissions